mendix/RestServices/readme.md

 *Note: the RestServices module depends on the [Community Commons](https://appstore.mendix.com/link/app/community%20commons) module, version 4.3.2 or higher*

+## How does Rest Services relate to Mendix Webservices and Mendix AppServices?

+Mendix Webservices are the de-facto integration method.
+Webservices are well supported in the Mendix Modeler and allow you to publish and consume operations.
+Webservices rely on the WSDL / SOAP standards for definition and transport.

+Mendix Appservices are build on top of webservices and make integration between Mendix Apps easier.
+They allow you to skip object mappings and provide an API versioning system.

+RestServices allows you to consume and publish operations as well, but based on the JSON standard and Rest principles.
+Besides JSON, the module also provides full support for form-encoded, multipart and binary data transfer, allowing the module the integrate with almost any Rest service.

+It is also possible do share data using RestServices as the module generates Rest based crud operations for your data and (real-time) synchronization strategies.

 # Consuming REST services

 This module is able to invoke most, if not any, REST service which is based on JSON, form-data or multipart data (that is; files).
 The operations in the 'Consume' folder of the module provide the necessary tools to invoke data.
 The work horse of all this operations is the java action `request`.
 Most other methods are wrappers around this operation.